What Is Bipolar Disorder?

 If you notice symptoms of bipolar in yourself, or if you suspect bipolar in a friend or family member, seek guidance from a health care provider.
 Although there isn’t a cure for bipolar disorder, in many people, its symptoms can be successfully controlled.

 Suicidal thoughts and behavior are common among people with bipolar disorder.
 In those situations, it’s important to seek medical care immediately.
-In the U.S., the National Suicide Prevention Lifeline is available toll-free at 1-800-273-TALK (1-800-273-8255) to provide support 24/7.
+In the U.S., the 988 Suicide & Crisis Lifeline is available toll-free at 988 to provide support 24/7.